Western African Ebola epidemic: Outlook

 From the beginning of the outbreak, there existed considerable difficulty in getting reliable estimates—both of the number of people affected and of its geographical extent.
 The three most affected countries—Guinea, Liberia and Sierra Leone—are among the poorest in the world, with extremely low levels of literacy, few hospitals or doctors, low-quality physical infrastructure, and weakly functioning government institutions.
 One study yielded results of the spatio-temporal evolution of the viral outbreak.
-With the use of heat maps, it was determined that the outbreak did not uniformly unfold over the affected community areas.
-Growth in the regions of Guinea, Liberia and Sierra Leone was very different over time, indicating that monitoring the outbreak at district level was important.
-Visual inspection of incidence curves alone could not render the needed results or data; growth rates with a two-dimensional heat map were used.
-Finally, the study showed that accurate predictions of growth were improbable, coupled with knowledge about the disease that was not fully adequate at the time (as there were now cases of sexual transmission).
+With the use of heat maps, it was determined that the outbreak did not uniformly unfold over the affected community areas, indicating that monitoring the outbreak at the district level was important.
+The study showed that accurate predictions of growth were improbable.

-Statistical measures

 Calculating the case fatality rate (CFR) accurately is difficult in an ongoing epidemic due to differences in testing policies, the inclusion of probable and suspected cases, and the inclusion of new cases that have not run their course.
+Ebola virus disease has a high CFR, which in past outbreaks varied between 25% and 90%, with an average of about 50%.
 In August 2014, the WHO made an initial CFR estimate of 53%, though this included suspected cases.
 In September and December 2014, the WHO released revised and more accurate CFR figures of 70.8% and 71% respectively, using data from patients with definitive clinical outcomes.
 The CFR among hospitalised patients, based on the three intense-transmission countries, was between 57% and 59% in January 2015.

-Mortality is measured by number of deaths in a population per the proportion of the population per unit of time.
+Care settings that have access to medical expertise may increase survival by providing good maintenance of hydration, circulatory volume, and blood pressure.
+The disease affects males and females equally and the majority of those who contract Ebola disease are between 15 and 45 years of age.
+For those over 45 years, a fatal outcome was more likely in the Western African epidemic, as was also noted in preceding outbreaks.
+Only rarely do pregnant women survive—a midwife who worked with MSF in a Sierra Leone treatment centre stated that she knew of "no reported cases of pregnant mothers and unborn babies surviving Ebola in Sierra Leone."

 The basic reproduction number, R0, is a statistical measure of the average number of people infected by a single infectious individual in a population with no prior immunity.
-If the basic reproduction number is less than 1, the epidemic will die out; if it is greater than 1, the epidemic will continues to spread—with exponential growth in the number of cases.
+If the basic reproduction number is less than 1, the epidemic will die out; if it is greater than 1, the epidemic will continue to spread—with exponential growth in the number of cases.
 In September 2014, the estimated values of R0 were 1.71 (95% CI, 1.44 to 2.01) for Guinea, 1.83 (95% CI, 1.72 to 1.94) for Liberia, and 2.02 (95% CI, 1.79 to 2.26) for Sierra Leone.

 In October 2014, the WHO noted that exponential increase of cases continued in the three countries with the most intense transmission.